 Overall winner: Boeing 747

-What are your thoughts on the Boeing 747 and Airbus A380?
-Which one do you think is better, and why?
-Share your opinion about the jets with us in the comment section.
+Altogether, what are your thoughts about the Boeing 747 and Airbus A380?
+Out of the two widebodies, which one do you think is better, and why?
+Let us know what you think of the jets in the comment section.